kristopolous/clearsky/README.md

 <br/>
 </p>

+# Clearsky: Nix for the Rest of Us

-**Clearsky** is a user-friendly desktop application that guides non-technical users through migrating their data from cloud services to self-hosted, privacy-focused alternatives.
+**Clearsky** is a desktop application that makes self-hosting accessible to **everyone**—not just system administrators and power users.
+It guides non-technical users through migrating their data from cloud services (Google Photos, Google Drive, iCloud) to self-hosted, privacy-focused alternatives.

-**Built for the NixOS Hackathon** - showcasing Nix's power for reproducible, self-contained desktop applications and modular migration frameworks.
+## Why This Exists

+Nix is incredibly powerful, but it has a steep learning curve.
+Clearsky demonstrates that **Nix can power user-friendly applications** that hide all complexity behind a simple graphical interface.
+No terminal commands.
+No configuration files.
+No "works on my machine" problems.

+**This is what happens when you apply Nix's reproducibility and modularity to real-world problems:** families can reclaim their photos from Google, small businesses can host their own documents, and anyone can run their own services—without learning a new operating system.

 ## Features

-- 🎯 **Simple Migration Wizard** - Step-by-step guided process for migrating data
+- 🎯 **Simple Migration Wizard** - Step-by-step guided process, no technical knowledge required
-- 🧩 **Modular Migration Framework** - Extensible architecture with reusable components
+- 🧩 **Modular Migration Framework** - Extensible architecture built on Nix flakes
-- 📸 **Google Photos → Immich** - Export and import photos with album preservation
+- 📸 **Google Photos → Immich** - Automatic download via API or manual Takeout export
-- 📁 **Google Drive / Docs** - Migrate documents to self-hosted storage
+- 📁 **Google Docs → Etherpad** - Migrate documents for collaborative editing
+- ☁️ **One-Click Service Setup** - Nextcloud, ownCloud, Home Assistant
-- 🔐 **Privacy First** - All data stays on your machine, no cloud required
+- 🔐 **Privacy First** - All data stays on your machine, under your control
 - 🔄 **Easy Rollback** - Undo migrations with a single click
-- 🌐 **Remote Access** - Tailscale integration for secure remote access
+- 🌐 **Remote Access** - Tailscale integration for secure access from anywhere
-- 📦 **Self-Contained AppImage** - Everything bundled via Nix, no system dependencies needed
+- 📦 **Self-Contained AppImage** - Everything bundled via Nix, runs on any Linux

 ## Architecture

 <img width="2752" height="1536" alt="clearsky" src="https://github.com/user-attachments/assets/a4101fa3-a52f-4064-83ad-de586918b8c8" />

 Clearsky uses a **modular migration framework** built on Nix flakes: